Covid 19 coronavirus: Air NZ steward 'deeply upset' by Bluff coronavirus outbreak

-An Air NZ steward who attended an Invercargill wedding reception that mushroomed into one of the country's biggest Covid-19 clusters says he is "deeply upset" by the outbreak.
+An Air NZ steward who attended a wedding reception that mushroomed into one of the country's biggest Covid-19 clusters says he is "deeply upset" by the outbreak.

 The bride and groom and many of their 70 guests became unwell in the days and weeks after the wedding at Bluff's Oyster Cove Restaurant and Bar on March 21.